SciPost/SciPost/docs/team.rst

-Keyholders by definition possess all the credentials necessary to access, run and maintain all elements of SciPost's critical infrastructure, in particular:
+Keyholders by definition possess all the credentials necessary to access, run and maintain all elements of SciPost's infrastructure, in particular:

-* production servers access
+* servers
-* production databases keys
+* databases
-* mailboxes passwords
+* mailboxes

-Credentials for all necessary external services (such as `Crossref <https://crossref.org>`_ for metadata deposition and maintenance, `CLOCKSS <https://clockss.org>`_ for archiving, ...) are accessible to keyholders via their production server access rights.
+Keyholders are also trusted with credentials for all necessary external services used by our infrastructure.

-The set of keyholders is as small as possible to guarantee security, and as large as necessary to ensure perennial availability of our services.
+The set of keyholders is as small as possible to ensure security, and as large as necessary to guarantee perennial availability of our services.

 Our major, long-term sponsors can nominate one or more of their staff members to be Keyholders.